 6. Choose a day when it will be warm and sunny.
 Whatever bedding you use, clear it all out of the coop.
 If you use straw or the deep-litter method, put the dirty bedding on the compost heap.

 7. Always wear a mask when you clean out.
 Poultry dust is a mixture of bedding, feathers, droppings, dead skin and possibly mites.
 There may also be bacteria and moulds.
 It's known to lead to respiratory difficulties, particularly asthma.(1)

 It doesn't need to be anything complicated.
-A simple mask like these, available in hardware or D-I-Y stores, is perfectly adequate.
-Throw it away after each use.
+A simple mask like this is perfectly adequate.
+Wash it after each use.

 8. Use a pressure washer to swill down the whole coop, from ceiling to floors.
 Remove poop that may have dried on, particularly to roosting bars, and make sure any grain which has found its way inside is completely cleared.
 Any left lying around will attract rodents.

 9. Use a disinfectant to clean nest boxes and roosting bars.
 Remove the roosts if possible, or clean thoroughly underneath and at the point where they join the walls.
 Cleaning properly now will reduce the risk of mites feeling they have a comfortable place to thrive.